This post may contain affiliate links. Please read our disclosure policy.

 While we love to make these when we need a quick and easy dinner, we'll also make them when we have more time on our hands.
 The golden crust, juicy meat, and sweet herb butter make this simple recipe feel like a special occasion.

-How to pan-fry pork chops
+How to make pan-fried pork chops

 Cooking beautifully golden pork chops on your stovetop is surprisingly easy.
 You'll get amazing results with this simple recipe.